cultuurnet/uit-documentatie/content/json-ld-crud-api/latest/events/event-status.md

 It is possible to set the status on top event level or on subEvent level:
 * **top event level**: for the whole event and all its subEvents (occurences).
 All subEvents will inherit the status from the top event level
-* **subEvent level**: for a one or multiple subEvent(s).
-The status on top event level will automtically be derived from the (different) statusses on subEvent level.
+* **subEvent level**: for one or multiple subEvent(s).
+The status on top event level will be automatically derived from the (different) statuses on subEvent level.

 ## Set status on top event level